jiegec/cpu-micro-benchmarks/reports/dissecting_cbp_of_apple_firestorm_and_qualcomm_oryon/README.md

 may vary in different embodiments.
 ```

-As of writing, we were unaware of this patent.
+As of writing, we were unaware of this patent (the publication of the patent is one month later than our paper).
 It verifies our reverse engineered PHRB/PHRT construction: `path_hist` is PHRB, `global_hist` is PHRT.
 And the footprint of PHRT (Y-bit portion) is longer than that of PHRB (N-bit portion).
 Seems that Apple is also using the two PHR registers to predict load values.

 ## PHT Associativity